Asif520/Web-Development-Using-Django/README.md

 "Studybud" A discussion based website where people can learn, discuss and teach about any topic in a room discussion.

-See the project Images into the "studybud_project_images" folder
+See the project into the "studybud_project_images" folder